 Luxury:

-Four Seasons Hotel San Francisco at Embarcadero: Known for its breathtaking views of the Bay, Golden Gate Bridge, and the city, this hotel provides luxurious accommodations and exceptional service.
+The Four Seasons Hotel San Francisco at Embarcadero is known for its breathtaking views of the Bay, Golden Gate Bridge, and the city.
+This hotel provides luxurious accommodations and exceptional service.
 Guests enjoy the spacious, well-appointed rooms and the convenient location

 Mid-Range:

-Hilton San Francisco Financial District: Situated at the crossroads of the Financial District, Chinatown, and North Beach, this hotel provides comfortable rooms and great views of the bay from higher floors
+The Hilton San Francisco Financial District is situated at the crossroads of the Financial District, Chinatown, and North Beach.
+It provides comfortable rooms and great views of the bay from higher floors.

 Budget: